viniciusferreira7/05-nest-clean/README.md

 chore: maintenance tasks
 ```

-## 📚 Documentation

-Detailed documentation for specific features and systems:

-- **[Smart Text Truncation](./docs/SMART_TEXT_TRUNCATION.md)** - Learn about the intelligent text truncation system used in notifications and content display

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.